Quick Info

 Educational Qualification(s)

-SchoolShe went to a convent school only for 3 months when she was 10 years old.
+SchoolShe attended a convent school for only 3 months when she was 10 years old.

 College/UniversityDid not attend